Skip to main content

 Test before going live

-Use the Playground to test your agent with real questions before publishing.
+Use the Widget tab in your agent editor to preview and test your agent with real questions before embedding it.
 Try:

 • Common customer questions